dperique/pandas_examples/README.md

   stock price.
 It shows simple plotting with matplotlib and slicing of the data.
 * home_oil: We take home oil consumption from a csv and fixup the data so that we can graph it.
   We then graph it using separate and combined graphs.
+* plotting_examples: We use matplotlib and plot sin/cos/tan waves in a simple way.